sourcegraph/handbook/content/communication/content_guidelines/style_and_mechanics.md

 </div>

 Watch out for dumb quotation marks (`'` and `"`).
 These are a relic of typewriters, and can be identified by how they’re straight rather than curly.
 Always use typographic quotation marks (`‘` and `’`, `“` and `”`).<br>

+In Markdown content in our handbook you don't need to worry about this rule: dumb quotation marks are automatically replaced with typographic quotation marks.
 In HTML, the easiest way to add the appropriate typographic quotation marks is to wrap the quote in `<q></q>` instead of manually quoting.

 <div class="usage">